basecamp/handbook/international-travel-guide.md

 When you enter the US, you may be asked to unlock your phone or laptop for search, possibly exposing sensitive company data like source code, passwords, and customer account data.
 Yikes!
 We need to take some precautionary measures to safeguard our data.

 (What's a work device?
-Anything you have company data on: your laptop where you work with Basecamp source code; your tablet where you read Basecamp email; your phone where you use the Basecamp app; etc.)
+Anything you have company data on: your laptop where you work with Box Products source code; your tablet where you read Box Products email; your phone where you use the Box Products app; etc.)

 ### TL;DR: Don't Travel With Work Data